graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 }
 ```
 In this tab you will get the regular mutation answer.
 Going back to the previous tab,
-you will see the subscription paylod.
+you will see the subscription payload.
 You are good to go!
 This should
 serve as the basis to implement your own custom subscriptions.

 ---